 Similarly to the variation in texture mentioned earlier, KD Reid of KD Reid Interiors suggests “experimenting with various decor item rations.”
 This can include the ratios of objects like vases, candlesticks, statues, and books.

-Andrea Hysmith, founder of ASH Interiors and Design, says that she utilizes height and contrast to create visual interest.
-She always tells her team to pay attention to the tone of the table, as “if a coffee table is lighter in tone, we usually use darker decor to create a focal point.”
+Andrea Hysmith, founder of ASH Interiors and Design, utilizes height and contrast to create visual interest.
+She always tells her team to pay attention to the table's tone, as “if a coffee table is lighter in tone, we usually use darker decor to create a focal point.”

 Using the Rule of Three

 While styling a coffee table, Becc Burgmann of Becc Burgmann Interiors follows the Rule of Three, which combines objects of different heights to create an area of interest.
-“Styling a coffee table doesn’t have to be a difficult or daunting task.
-While there are many ways to style a coffee table, a simple rule of thumb is the ‘Rule of Three’ and symmetry,” Burgmann says.
+“A coffee table styling doesn’t have to be difficult or daunting.
+While there are different ways to style a coffee table, a simple rule of thumb is the ‘Rule of Three’ and symmetry,” Burgmann says.

 Burgmann breaks down her steps to employing the Rule of Three below.